therealozp/class-notes/economics of business strategy/strategic entry and exit.md

 - learning curves for new products (software or technologies)

 e.
-network externalities are defined as the individual consumer's satisfaction depending on how many other users consume it. for example,
+network externalities occur for one of two reasons:
+- the usefulness of the product require connecting customers
 	- dating apps, because they are more enjoyable to use when there is a lot of people using it
 	- phone types, such as digital or analog phones that have different means of processing
+- complimentary products are important to the consumer
-- complimentary products, for example, in the case of Apple where their products make it easier for the consumer to use in the "ecosystem"
+	- Apple where their products make it easier for the consumer to use in the "ecosystem"
 ## dq3
-a. the incumbent firms need to have either a **cost advantage, or a revenue advantage** (network externalities, consumer lock in). there also needs to be a case where the entering firm can't quickly overcome the asymmetry either.
+a. the incumbent firms need to have either a **cost advantage, or a revenue advantage** (network externalities, consumer lock in). it needs to be the case where the entering firm **cannot** quickly overcome the asymmetry either.

 the only way that the entering firm can overcome this asymmetry is entering on a large scale, and incurring a huge setup cost, **which are all sunk**. if these costs don't exist, then there are no barriers to entry/exit.